MortonArb-ForestEcology/Tree_Distribution_Database/README.md

 # 2. scripts folder
 Within folder "scripts", files have been numbered in the order they are to be used in the workflow.
-Data files used in these scripts are on the Google Drive "Distributions_TreeSpecies" and the scripts should contain references to their proper locations
+Data files used in these scripts are on the Google Drive "Distributions_TreeSpecies" and/or server and the scripts should contain references to their proper locations

  Occurrence data for our oak species of interest has been downloaded prior to its use in our scripts.
    None of the data comes from API currently, but we hope to update these file paths when API becomes available, we hope.

 # Workflow
+## 	0.calculate_met by Christy
+   Purpose: To calculate yearly statistics from daily mean temperature values

+   Input: PRISM data

+   Output: Climate normal raster

+   Packages: raster

-## 	1.0.set_workingdirectory
+## 	1.0.set_workingdirectory by Shannon
   Purpose: Customize the file paths depending on who is running the scripts and which computers they are using.

   Input: Run if-else script on the computer you will be using.
 The script will read your Sys.info()